strangelights/ScriptChecker/README.md

 ##### ACKNOWLEDGEMENTS:

 * Roman Rheingans-Carrion for help with AJAX & Git and moral support.
-* Brian Ferraro for sharing your repo for BiffCheck to serve a guide, knowingly or unknowingly.
+* Brian Ferraro for sharing your repo for BiffCheck to serve as a guide, knowingly or unknowingly.
 * Stuart Schrick for web scraping ideas, code walkthroughs and positive affirmations.